 In 2018 and 2019, Kids and Car Safety documented nearly 200 children who were victims of being left alone inside a vehicle that was stolen with them alone in the back seat.
 Kids and Car Safety is the only group that is tracking these cases nationwide.

 Contrary to what many might believe, children taken during a car theft is not a rare occurrence.
 And, it happens in even the safest of neighborhoods.
-Cars are stolen from convenience store parking lots and the driveways of homes most commonly.
-Another place thieves have been known to target are places like day care facilities where they know people leave items in the car to run inside.
+Cars are often stolen from gas stations and convenience store parking lots as well as from home driveways.

 Although the victims of these types of incidents typically survive, it is incredibly traumatizing for everyone involved.
 Can you even imagine having someone take off with your child in tow?